The Forbidden Room (2015 film): Filming and editing

 The film was shot on digital in public studios (where the public could visit and attend the film shoots) at the Centre Georges Pompidou in Paris, France and the Centre PHI in Montreal, Quebec, Canada.

 There was so much material that did not make the final cut that the directors decided to turn it into a web series, called Seances, which Maddin calls a "companion piece" to the film.
 The final cut of the film is slightly shorter than it was on its world premiere at the Sundance Festival; the directors had to do some re-editing anyway, because the soundtracks on the DCP "were out of synch with each other."
 Maddin said: "It was a nightmare.
 I felt the movie didn't get its premiere there.
 We went back and tightened it up because it was too long even for me, and now it's the right length."

+Music

+Most of the film's music was composed by Galen Johnson (who was writing music since 2005) and Guy Maddin, who sometimes traded their files for mutual input.
+Maddin worked primarily in Audacity to create ambient soundscapes, while Johnson used software from Ableton and Reason Studios, pitch-shifting and chopping old public domain records, at times adding his own MIDI keyboard elements.

+For some of the tracks Johnson baked LP records and then recorded the results and use that as a basis for some compositions.

+Band Sparks contributed song "The Final Derriere" for their appearance in the film as "the Faceless Crooner".
+Maddin alleged that the song was recorded within a few hours of him and Johnson asking them to do it.

+Title design

+Galen Johnson created 500 intertitles for the film (although roughly 400 remain in the final edit), using a variety of inspirations ranging from old cards to silent films to VHS recordings of adult films.
+Since the movie is a Canadian production he had to redo each of them in French, as well, meaning that total work output was at least 800 intertitles.

+For the end credits he initially wanted to give everyone in the crew their own card, but production was running out of time, so Johnson only did that to cast and followed with a regular end credits crawl, also underlining that silent films typically didn't have end credits.